ninajuwa/Rating-experiment/README.md

 The repository includes the following files:

-rating_expriment_clmm.R – the R script for the analysis
+clmm_ratings.R – the R script for the analysis

 data_ratings.csv (main input for R script) – the raw data for the rating expriment data_meta.participants.csv – raw participant meta data (sex, age, educational degree etc.)